biotope/biotope-element/docs/component.md

 ```

 If you implement the example above, the `render` function will only be set during the constructor,
 and not when calling the `register` function.
-This will cause your component to render nothing.
+This will also cause your component to render nothing.

 ### Partials
 The `html` function can be used to convert string HTML to actual HTML components.
 In this sense, if